 If it does, it comes from a natural water source.
 From there, it is pumped to a water treatment facility and then to pressure tanks.
 These tanks are situated at higher altitudes, inside water towers.

 As you already know, gravity creates pressure naturally.
 Therefore, you get water that’s already pressurized.
-Booster stations, located throughout the city, also help maintain the necessary pressure.
+Booster stations, located throughout the city, help maintain the necessary pressure in your home as well as the main city supply pipe.

 The pressure of residential water should be between 45 to 55 PSI.
 However, it often ranges from 50 to 80 PSI.
 Readings of below 40 PSI are considered low.
-If the PSI goes below 30, your water pressure is way too low.
+If the PSI goes below 30, you have very low water pressure.

 Which Locations in Your Home have Low Water Pressure?